SumanthChatarasupalli/Todo_Basic_FS/readme.md

 -a user can add their todos.

-//WhenEver we create a project
+WhenEver we create a project
 1st start with backend
 create a backend folder
 then intialize a package.json file by using npm init command.